Telex

 Microsoft

-"Shareware" culture of this type reflects a broader sense in the community
+anyone.
+"Shareware" culture of this type reflects a broader sense in

-that ideas, like software and a good joke are there to be shared, circulated
+the community that ideas, like software and a good joke are there to

 The D.I.Y. or "do it yourself"

-techniques for music and self publishing became very popular and
+"hands-on" techniques for music and self publishing became very

-widespread.
-When I studied Media Studies at college in the early 1980s,
+popular and widespread.
+When I studied Media Studies at college in the

-many values of the counterculture were still in circulation: principles
+early 1980s, many values of the counterculture were still in

-Outside centers of learning, arts funding has recently favoured youth led
+learning, arts funding has recently favoured youth led festivals and

-festivals and events, of which the Newcastle Electrofringe/Young Writers
+events, of which the Newcastle Electrofringe/Young Writers Festival is

 Culture-jamming for many is an entire way of living.
 Its advocates generally reject the notion of the citizen as merely consumer, and the idea of society as merely marketplace.
 The culture-jammer and media activist approach to life questions the underlying social relations which govern the place of media (and by extension, capital) in our culture.
 Culture-jammer methods are strategies for self-empowerment.
 They embrace self-publishing in all its forms.
 Self made magazines (or "fanzines"' or just 'zines), techno music done by teenagers in bedrooms, personal web site production, graffiti, hacking, billboard alteration and other forms of popular media resistance to the mainstream can reside under the broad banner of media activism.